Lens-Induced Glaucoma

 Visual Rehabilitation

-• For subluxated cataracts, devices like capsule tension rings or Cionne rings stabilize the bag and facilitate implantation of a posterior chamber IOL.
+• For subluxated cataracts, devices like capsule tension rings or Cionne rings stabilize the bag and facilitate the implantation of a posterior chamber IOL.

 • For ICCE and lensectomy cases, a primary or secondary scleral-fixated IOL or an anterior chamber IOL have variable success rates.
 In the post-surgery period, topical AGMs control the IOP.